MakeSchool-Tutorials/Makestagram-Swift-V3/P17-Improving-UI/content.md

 # Configuring the Timestamp

-Currently, our post have a timestamp of when it was created.
+Currently, our post has a timestamp of when it was created.
 To display this data, we'll need to configure `tableView(_:cellForRowAt:)`.

 > [action]
 Open `HomeViewController` and create a new `DateFormatter`: